Where did Zuck sleep last night? (And other key moments from Senate grilling)

 When asked if Facebook had been issued a subpoena, he said yes before backtracking.

-Landing the cable news sound bite of the hearing, Sen. Dick Durbin asked Zuckerberg if he would share the name of the hotel he slept at last night.
+Landing the cable news sound bite of the hearing, Sen. Dick Durbin, D-Ill., asked Zuckerberg if he would share the name of the hotel he slept at last night.

 Durbin's point was clear.
 These questions are why lawmakers and the public are concerned about how their data is shared on Facebook.

-While Zuckerberg acknowledged that not every reads the privacy policies, he noted that users have choices in their privacy settings.
+While Zuckerberg acknowledged that not everyone reads the privacy policies, he noted that users have choices in their privacy settings.

 “I think everyone should have control over how their information is used,” he said.
 “That is laid out in some of the documents, but, more importantly, you want to give people control in the product itself.”